JAForbes/blog/posts/ramdaScrape.md

 We are going to use Ramda, Promise, Cheerio and Request in nodejs to parse Wikipedia into an array of data on United States presidents.

+I've purposely picked scraping instead of consuming an API, because it tends to get messy.
+You are making multiple asynchronous requests, and you have callbacks, and you have to parse data, and aggregate it.

+When this turns out to be 50 lines of easy to read and edit Javascript, I will have succeeded in my mission.

 Setting up the Project
 ----------------------